Dates and Eligibility

 The following are minimum requirements to participate in this program.
 Some requirements are set by the host country, the host university, or third-party providers.
 Most requirements must be met at the time you apply.
 However, you have until departure to meet class level and language requirements.
 If you have questions, a study abroad advisor on campus can help.

-Students studying Spanish as a second language are required to complete a minimum of no Spanish language instruction and a maximum of the completion of the beginning series of Spanish language courses at the university level, or provide proof of equivalent via AP exam, IB exam, SAT II exam, UC language placement exam, or UC language evaluation.
+Students studying Spanish as a second language are required to complete the intermediate series of Spanish language courses at the university level, or provide proof of equivalent via AP exam, IB exam, SAT II exam, UC language placement exam, or UC language evaluation.